Using Amazon Pay

 When you see the Amazon Pay button on a third-party website or in an app, you can use the Amazon Pay service to:

-- Sign in with your Amazon account.
+- Sign in using your Amazon account credentials.

 - Accept the Customer Agreement on first use when prompted.